 Journalling is one of the most important activities that you can do for self analysis, self awareness and mindfulness to help you move forward in your life.
-I know that’s a very profound statement to something that has been around for centuries and in recent era, as a means of venting teenage nostalgic hormonal outbursts.
+I know that’s a very profound statement to something that has been around for centuries and in recent times, as a means of venting teenage nostalgic hormonal outbursts.
 Aha! is there a healing element to teenagers expressing themselves in this way?
 Is it a place to make sense of their lives and record the good, the bad and the no so good!
 Yes of course but on a deeper level than what is on the surface.
 The nostalgia comes later, when reading over those pages of life’s lessons and you identify where you are now and how far you have come, in comparison.
 There may be an identification of who had an influence on you on your life journey and what situations had unfolded to shape who you are today.
 You may see the paths in which your life had weaved, ascended and descended to the crossroads, that winded you to where you are today.

-These cycles are the returning of a pre-sent moment to give us the insight we need about ourselves, so we can move on in our lives with clear understanding of who we really are, in the scheme of creation.
-I know i am jumping way ahead and getting a bit deep but ultimately our story begins at birth and we spend our lives searching for something, nearly remembering that which slips through our mind.
+These cycles are the returning of a pre-sent moment to give us the insight we need about ourselves, so we can move on in our lives with a clear understanding of who we really are, in the scheme of creation.
+I know i’m jumping way ahead and getting a bit deep but ultimately our story begins at birth and we spend our lives searching for something, nearly remembering that which slips through our mind.
 Like a deja vu or an imprint of a remembering that we once had before.

-Until we our aware of our own lives and take responsibility for our own stuff by releasing and letting go, we can take a step forward to remembering why we are here and our role within our story!
+Until we are aware of our own lives and take responsibility for our own stuff by releasing and letting go, we can take a step forward to remembering why we are here and our role within our story!

 Reiki practice Logging and tracking

-Using your journal for documenting self treatments is a great way to gain insights into your emotions, thoughts and healings that occur.
+Using your journal for documenting self-treatments is a great way to gain insights into your emotions, thoughts, and healings that occur.

 Logging and tracking treatments that you do on others is a powerful way to ascertain your progression in healing.
 Gaining insight into your own particular unique way of healing and the intuitive communication process that happens during a session.
-Communication usually happens in metaphors , picture messages, words, feelings and even songs.
+Communication usually happens in metaphors, picture messages, words, feelings, and even songs.
 Logging these are a great way to know what the message means.
-Logging sensations, movements, actions and colours etc. (the list goes on) but its important to record them for future reference.
+Logging sensations, movements, actions, and colours etc. (the list goes on) but it’s important to record them for future reference.

 Journalling as a powerful tool for self transformation